abdelaziz-mahdy/flutter_meedu_videoplayer/README.md

 ## Cross-platform video player
-- android and ios are using video player
+- Android and Ios are using video player
-- desktop are using dart-vlc
+- Desktop are using dart-vlc

-## Used meedu player as a base and added
+## Used meedu player as a base and added (also fixed some errors)
 - swipe to increse and decrease volume
 - swipe to seek
 - integrated wake lock in the code